plotly/academy/_react/2-first-app.md

 }
 ```

-As mentioned in Part 1, when saving anything our local state, we have to predefine it.
-Lets do that:
+As mentioned in Part 1, when saving anything to our local state, we have to predefine it.
+Let's do that:

 ```JS
 // App.js